kiarashazarnia/kiarashazarnia.github.io/content/post/performance-testing-types.md

 ![chart](5.png)

 It is beneficial to have a performance acceptance criterion to determine if the system passed a specific stage of stress or not.
-The considered systems acceptance criterion is `Success Rate = 80%` so it has passed the test until the second stage with `200 TPS` and failed in the next stages.
+The considered system's acceptance criterion is `Success Rate = 80%` so it has passed the test until the second stage with `200 TPS` and failed in the next stages.

 ## Spike Test

 A Spike test is testing a system's behavior when it is exposed to a spike of load.

-I am not so much experienced in this type of performance testing but it seems that the main challenge in this type of test is defining the load pattern and the behavior measurement to be concise and repeatable.
+It seems that the main challenge in this type of test is defining the load pattern and the behavior measurement to be concise and repeatable.
 ![chart](6.png)

 ## Endurance Test